Bruno-OGSilva/Customer-Retail-Analytics/models/staging/stg_sobeys_sales.md

 - **Data Integrity:** Employ dbt tests to check for nulls, data type mismatches, and other potential quality issues.

 ## Conclusion
-The `staging_sobeys_sales` model is a critical first step in transforming raw POS data into a reliable, analyzable format.
+The `stg_sobeys_sales` model is a critical first step in transforming raw POS data into a reliable, analyzable format.
 By applying necessary renaming, data type conversions, and deriving new fields, this model ensures that downstream analyses and business reporting are built on a foundation of clean and consistent data.